 In other words, kitchen is full of uncertainty but you have to cook well within limited time as if you were fighiting alone in the dark spot.

 In a restaurant fancy enough to serve sophisticated dishes to elegant and demanding customers, timing to serve is quite important.
-And once a table with several people order different dishes, they will be prepared by different chefs.
-In terms of main dish (fish, stake, pasta if it’s italian as in my case), for example, different people make dishes for one table, and you have to finish at the same time by adjusting with the dish which takes the longest (e.g. if a steak for 15 minutes should go with pasta which takes 8 minutes, pasta guy has to wait 7 minutes).
+And once a table with several people orders different dishes, they will be prepared by different chefs.
+In terms of main dish (fish, stake, pasta if it’s italian as was in my case), for example, different people make dishes for one table, and you have to finish at the same time by adjusting with the dish which takes the longest (e.g. if a steak for 15 minutes should go with pasta which takes 8 minutes, pasta guy has to wait 7 minutes, you see that it can be a good math training).
 So you can imagine how complicated to cook several different dishes for 1 table, let alone for 10 different tables?

 In addition to the time, for hot dish, the plates have to be heated up in the oven (20-30 seconds), but if you are too busy to remember taking it out (which usually happens), it gets too hot (kitchen worker have many burned scars).
 Your colleagues in other section may pressure you by saying theirs are ready.
-On top of that head chef might throw things to you and you get more overwhelmed (which happened to me a couple of time).
+On top of that, head chef might throw things to you, which makes you even overwhelmed (which happened to me a couple of time).
 So you see how chaotic it can become.
 You are usually sweated in this mini-war zone.

 Although it already sounds complicated, that is not enough.